Lakshyadhar Choudhury: As an actor and a playwright

 Since his student days, Choudhury earned fame as an actor.
 Later, he became a politician and educationist.
 But his real fame was as a playwright and a writer of prose.
 While studying in school he came into contact with dramatist Kamakhyanath Thakur and litterateur Jaltiram Lahkar and was enthused.

-Choudhury’s literary genius was evident through his stories and dramas.
+Choudhury was known for his stories and dramas.
 As a student of class-IX he wrote a play titled Ekalavya.
 His other plays are – Raksha Kumar, Ali Baba, Omala Ghar, Nimila Anka etc. In his play Thikana, he stressed the necessity of being aware of roots and traditions.
 His histrionic talent was expressed on stage, film, radio and television plays.
-From the temporary make-shift stage of Rang Mahal to the Kumar Bhaskar Natya Mandir, he traversed a long way.
+From the temporary makeshift stage of Rang Mahal to the Kumar Bhaskar Natya Mandir, he traversed a long way.
 Choudhury, also directed films like Nimila Anka and Lachit Barpukhan.
 He also acted in a number of Assamese films.

 As a poet and story writer

 He also wrote a handful of poems including Mor Lakshya.
 But his fame as a litterateur rests more on his prose.
-His aesthetic sense and style have given a unique dimension to his stories.
+His stories are noted for their distinctive style.
 His stories are based on the real life of the common people, which is full of tragic-comic events.
-His stories created a new school of writing in Assamese literature that captured the extraordinary real life stories of ordinary people.
+His stories depicted the everyday lives of ordinary people.

 As a theatre actor

-On the occasion of the inauguration of the new building of the theater hall, Choudhury’s drama Thikana was staged for two nights, where he played the leading role.
+On the occasion of the inauguration of the new building of the theater hall, Choudhury's drama Thikana was staged for two nights, where he played the leading role.
 That was on May 12 and 13, 2000.
-At that time, Choudhury’s age was 85 years.
+At that time, Choudhury's age was 85 years.
 The theater hall was full to its capacity with spectators who went to witness Choudhury acting at the age of 85 years.
 Soon afterwards, Choudhury fell ill and died on August 18, 2000.
-Always clad in dhoti and kurta made of khadi cloth, Choudhury had many noble qualities and his memory will linger on in Assamese society forever.
-Thus he continues to inspire the young and old alike on leading a life that is simple yet dedicated to the cause of the region, the nation and the humanity at large.
+Choudhury typically wore dhoti and kurta made of khadi cloth.